solutionst/UsaceRiversSsis/README.md

 The shows the simple star schema for the data warehouse.
-Dimensions were created for the datetime down to the hour, the vessel, and the lock chamber.
+Dimensions were created for the datetime down to the hour, the vessel, travel direction, and the lock chamber.

 The hour dimension was used in order to be able to examine time of day factors in the future, especially in the locks with